 - Citizenship: Citizens of the United States and legal aliens are eligible to become Michigan paralegals.

-- Background: Almost any law firms that you seek employment with will ask that you submit to a criminal history check before you begin work.
+- Background: Almost any law firm that you seek employment with will ask that you submit to a criminal history check before you begin work.

 NALA offers both a Certified Paralegal (CP) designation and an Advanced Paralegal Certification (APC).
 To earn your CP, you will need to pass an exam.
 To be granted an ACP, you will complete a legal curriculum offered by NALA.
 Possessing a national certification may give you an edge over paralegals who have not become certified.